<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Limitations to the RSI approach

-Here comes the finger wagging we’ve become accustomed to from the countermovement jump crowd; “outcome measures are important, but how they were achieved is importanter”.
+Here comes the finger-wagging we’ve become accustomed to from the countermovement jump crowd; “outcome measures are important, but how they were achieved is more important”.

 Before thinking about what we should measure, we need to take a step back and ask ourselves why we are doing drop jumps in the first place.
 Are we interested in an athlete’s ability to jump as high as possible, quickly?
 Of course, but I would argue that isn’t the primary objective: that’s what CMJs are for.
 Drop jumps are about assessing or developing your athlete’s ability to use the fast stretch-shortening cycle to jump high quickly.
 The latter is possible in the absence of the former and so when we interpret drop jump ability, we need metrics that give us insight into not only the performance outcomes, but also the underlying mechanisms used to achieve those outcomes.